(Always Be My) Sunshine

-"(Always Be My) Sunshine" is a hip hop song by American rapper Jay-Z with guest vocals from fellow femcee Foxy Brown and R&B singer-songwriter Babyface who performs the song's chorus.
+"(Always Be My) Sunshine" is a hip hop song by American rapper Jay-Z with guest vocals from fellow emcee Foxy Brown and R&B singer-songwriter Babyface who performs the song's chorus.
 It serves as the first single from his second album In My Lifetime, Vol. 1 (1997).
 The track features production by Daven "Prestige" Vanderpool.
 Vanderpool samples MC Lyte's "Cha Cha Cha", Alexander O'Neal's "Sunshine", Kraftwerk's "The Man-Machine" and The Fearless Four's "Rockin' It" for the track's beat.
 In addition, George Fonenette plays keyboards on this song.
 The song's lyrics helped indicate Jay-Z's change from his Mafioso rap style to a more commercial "shiny suit" style.
 Steve Juon of RapReviews.com supports the song claiming that it is a less gangsta version of The Notorious B.I.G.'s "Me & My Bitch", a well-received track.
 Jay-Z cites this song as "what killed the album."